• Skip to main content

 22nd May 2012 by Lindy Smith

-Flowers are nature’s crafted perfection – the way the petals form and fall, their inherent sculpture and simple yet stunning beauty.
-Flowers symbolise feelings and emotions, and give us a unique way of being able to say just what we mean.
+Flowers are nature’s crafted perfection – the way the petals form and fall, their inherent sculpture and their simple yet stunning beauty.
+Flowers symbolise feelings and emotions and give us a unique way of being able to say just what we mean.
 Roses have been offered as a token of love, lilies to mean purity, marigolds for happiness and violets signifying virtue.
 There really must be a bloom for everyone and every occasion … And so too for every cake!

 As sugarcrafters we are natural floriographers, always assigning meaning to the delicious sugar florals that adorn our cakes.
-For inspiration we might look to our gardens or flower beds or concoct something fanciful from our imagination.
+For inspiration, we might look to our gardens or flower beds or concoct something fanciful from our imagination.

 Lindy's vivid Perfect Poppies Cake shows the beauty of using flower paste

-Poppies so Perfect!
+Poppies are so Perfect!

 Whatever we do, the secret of great sugar flowers is in the flower paste.